belgianmobileid/doc/index.md

   <div class="home-grid">
     <article class="home-card">
       <h3>Authentication</h3>
-      <p>Let users log in securely to your application using their itsme® identity.</p>
+      <p>Let users log in securely to your application using their itsme identity.</p>
       <div class="home-card__links">
         <a href="authentication">Direct integration →</a>
         <a href="IAM">Via IAM platform →</a>